aplteam/MarkAPL/LeanPubExtensions.md

 More complex:

 W> # A word of warning
-W> Using the LeanPub extensions too heavily it unlikely to be a good idea.
+W> Using the LeanPub extensions heavily it unlikely to be a good idea.

 ### Questions